 SALE NOW!
 Buy a slightly older puppy that didn't get adopted while so many families were doing vacations, and skip up to 6 vet visits by getting a 20+ week puppy with puppy shot schedule already completed!
 To take advantage of this opportunity, choose a pet from videos with the oldest dates of birth!

-- Up to 1 of 3 puppies sold in the U.S each year by pet owners, and half of shelter pets (our competitors?)go home with their new owners and die during the first week, producing unexpected vet bills and broken hearts.
+- I would guesstimate that 1 of 3 puppies sold in the U.S each year by pet owners, and half of shelter pets (our competitors?)go home with their new owners and die during the first week, producing unexpected vet bills and broken hearts.
 Our buyers almost never experience pre-existing health issues with our puppies, and almost 100% of those issues are limited to those who don't follow care instructions.
 The greatest contributing factor to baby puppy deaths is that people in love with holding tiny puppies in their laps, think they want the smallest dog they can possibly get, even though sufficient vaccines have not yet been given to produce viral immunity.
 This also means that they often choose the youngest and tiniest puppy that may not yet be old enough to withstand the stress of leaving its mother, adapting to a new environment, and having its routine interrupted by pet owners and their children.
 This often results in puppy deaths after huge vet bills.
 Small breeds reach most of their adult frame size by only 20 weeks, so the idea of getting the tiniest and youngest puppy can not only be a bad idea; it is also over rated.

 - Another contributing factor to this situation is the inexperience of most care givers.
 It takes many years to learn how to care for puppies and prevent potential problems.
 I have been doing pets since 1982, and have come to appreciate the value of experience.
 Today, almost all of our puppy buyers who go home and have even minor problems with our puppies are limited to those who don't follow instructions properly.
 In earlier years, it was common for problems to occur with the imperfect pets we sold.
 It can takes years of hands on experience to quickly identify and prevent potential problems with baby animals.
 An angry puppy buyer can encourage one to learn very quickly!
 This is one reason why so many pet owners selling puppies want to meet the buyer somewhere, or will only ship to the buyer.
 This way the buyer doesn't know where the seller lives, and often doesn't even know the sellers true identity, so they can simply not answer the cell phone if there is a problem!
-Puppy buyers with no common sense, after being brainwashed by rescue terrorists and media, hold the breeder of their puppy 1000 times more responsible for the health of their puppy than the doctor for the health of their sick child.
+Puppy buyers with no common sense, after being brainwashed by rescue donation solicitors and media, hold the breeder of their puppy 1000 times more responsible for the health of their puppy than the doctor for the health of their sick child.
 Even though tiny puppies are just as fragile as human children, a puppy raised by a professional breeder does not have the same right to be sick as a human child.
-Rescue organizations suggest that everyone adopt, staging success stories of questionable adoptions which encourage more donations, even though it is common for half of shelter puppies to die from viruses alone.
+Rescue organizations suggest that everyone adopt, staging success stories of questionable adoptions which encourage more donations, even though it is common for many shelter puppies to die from viruses alone.
 They also suggest that all puppies should be born in human homes, even though breeding dogs not spayed and neutered at the proper time mark their territory and discharge in the home, and are often sent to the shelter.
 The problems created by deliberate rescue misinformation are the main reasons why so many breeders get discouraged and quit after only a few litters, and also one of the main reasons why so many pets (because they were not spayed/neutered at the proper time) eventually die in shelters because of irreversible behaviors common to the reproductive process, after being raided from a secure home in a kennel facility in which the dog was free to pee or discharge at will:)

 - I have learned through the years that a care standard must NOT be limited to feeding and petting, but proper vaccines beginning at the proper time, AND constant fecal analysis with my microscope.
 This allows me to maintain the pets in good condition and deal with problems before the pet shows symptoms, reducing immediate vet bills for the puppy's next owner, and reducing the risk of heart broken children after learning that the pet has a serious problem and must be returned after they have fallen in love with it.